Junior-dev-Track/14-css-web-3-0-project-Lunoronti-1/README.md

 You'll be led to use the knowledge you acquired on CSS (the basics, flex, grid and media queries) to do a perfectly responsive website.

-The mission is simple, you have to perfectly reproduce this design : **[FIGMA FILE](https://www.figma.com/file/87gRFe00lSsdbnQx83jufY/FLEX-GRID-RESPONSIVE?type=design&node-id=0%3A1&mode=dev)**
+The mission is simple, you have to perfectly reproduce this design :

 The graphic designer gave you all the elements so you can code the thing yourself.